A Medicine Ball Workout For Strong Sculpted Arms

 They may look simple, but medicine balls can be an effective way to work out your entire upper body.
 Unlike dumbbells, medicine balls can be thrown and hurled to give you an explosive plyometric workout.

-Medicine balls have been shown to improve upper body strength in studies, and even improve other sports-specific training.
-You can use a medicine ball at the gym, or incorporate it into your at-home workout, making it easy to incorporate these exercises into your daily fitness habit.
+Medicine balls have been shown to improve upper body strength and even improve other sports-specific training.
+You can use a medicine ball at the gym or incorporate it into your at-home workout, making it easy to incorporate these exercises into your daily fitness habit.

 A Medicine Ball Arm Workout for Strong, Sculpted Arms